 - Spend your pennies on Gloucester Road and Stokes Croft, home to the largest strip of independent retailers in Europe.

-- Catch some waves at The Wave, plus later in 2021 you could stay in some of the cool on-site glamping accommodation.
+- Catch some waves at The Wave, plus stay in some of the cool on-site glamping accommodation.

 - Take yourself on a self-guided street art tour, and spot a few works by Banksy and his proteges along the way.